This solution applies to all Barracuda SSL VPNs.

 If a password reaches the end of its validity period the next time the user logs in they will be prompted to change their password.

-- Administrator changes the accounts
+- Administrator changes the accounts password

 On the Accounts page is an option labeled Set Password selecting this option allows the administrator to change the users password.
 The option to force the user to change their password can also be found here.